Contents

 Of course, making sure that your ‘van is secure isn’t just about peace of mind.
 Whether you have a static home or a tourer, security is something you need to take seriously.
 Having a certain amount of security devices and measures in place will be part of your contract with us, so you may wish to check your policy documents, or give us a call to make sure you fulfil your obligations under your policy.

-We do offer discounts for added security such as trackers and storing a tourer out of season on a CaSSOA site, so this is worth thinking about if you are reviewing the security of your ‘van.
+We do offer discounts for added security such as storing a tourer out of season on a CaSSOA site, so this is worth thinking about if you are reviewing the security of your ‘van.

 How do I find my caravans CRiS number?